 In the year 2000, my partners and I launched the PETERKA & PARTNERS law firm in Prague, Czech Republic.
 Over time we developed an ambitious idea - to create an integrated regional law firm, which at first seemed almost impossible.
 However, after years of dedication and hard work, we became a strong alternative to the global giants and local law firms active in the CEE region through their networks or best friends.

-The PETERKA & PARTNERS offices in Prague, Bratislava, Kyiv, Sofia, Bucharest, Moscow, Warsaw, Minsk and Budapest are the joint controllers of personal data (hereinafter together referred to as “PETERKA & PARTNERS”, “we” and/or “us”).
+PETERKA & PARTNERS offices in Prague, Bratislava, Kyiv, Sofia, Bucharest, Moscow, Warsaw, Minsk and Budapest are the joint controllers of personal data (hereinafter together referred to as “PETERKA & PARTNERS”, “we” and/or “us”).

 Please find below brief information about: